valthoraval/OBD/src/docs/1_3_docker_tp.md

 We will discover the basics of docker and you will be able to manipulate your first images and containers !

+Two solutions to do that :

-First, you should be inside jupyter lab using the google cloud deep learning VM created previously
+1) You are inside sing the google cloud deep learning VM created previously

-It's possible to do this from google cloud shell using code-server as well but you will be limited in disk space later on
+2) **It's also possible to do this from google cloud shell ([shell.cloud.google.com](shell.cloud.google.com))** as well but you will be limited in disk space later on : Skip 5. if that is the case.

 Why only two of these ?
 That's because both have git and docker installed and installing docker is a pain.